 Usually seen in large flocks, but walk through the bush in single file and imitate whatever the leader does.
 Helmeted guinea fowl are the original birds from which domestic guinea fowl were bred.

-The Zoo has a pair of guinea fowl that roam the Zoo grounds.
-Keep an eye and an ear out for them the next time you're here!
+The Zoo has a flock of guinea fowl that roam the African Savanna.

 |Did YOU Know?|

 |These medium-sized birds are great runners.
 They can cover up to 20 miles in a day.|